nextcloud/vm/README.md

 If you install this on a clean Ubuntu 16.04.X VM, the only script you need to run is "nextcloud_install_production.sh".
 All the other scripts are fetched from this repository during the installation.

-It would be really nice if someone could develop the scripts so that they worked "out of the box", ẃithout having to use a "base VM" with Ubuntu 16.04 pre-installed.
+It would be really nice if someone could develop the scripts so that they worked "out of the box", without having to use a "base VM" with Ubuntu 16.04 pre-installed.
 Vagrant is an option.

 ## Machine configuration
 Please check the configuration here: https://www.techandme.se/machine-setup-nextcloud/

 ## FAQ

-Start asking questions so that we can add them here.
+Keep asking questions so that we can add them here.

+Q: Which Hyper-V generation should we chose when creating a machine to load this image?
+A: You currently need to use a 1st generation machine

 ## First look